CITIES-Dashboard/citiesdashboard.com/readme.md

 The Sheets API is also used for the raw dataset versioning (on GitHub) to allow users to download various versions of the raw datasets in CSV files.
 On the backend, the automatic dataset versioning and metadata generation process is implemented in a separate [GitHub datasets repo](https://github.com/CITIES-Dashboard/datasets).
 On the frontend, the raw dataset download feature is implemented via the [DatasetDownload](src/Components/DatasetDownload/README.md) components.

 The Dashboard is hosted on GitHub Pages.
 [Section 2.4](#24-deployment-process) explains how the deployment process works for the dashboard.
+Finally, as Google Sheets are used as database for the datasets, no separate backend is needed.

 ## 2.1.
 Main Files and Directories